bram2w/baserow/docs/guides/demo-environment.md

 Starting web-frontend   ... done
 ```

-Once everything has finished and you can visit http://localhost:3000 in your browser
+Once everything has finished, you can visit http://localhost:3000 in your browser
 and you should be redirected to the login screen.
-Via here you can create a new account
+From here you can create a new account
 and start using the software.

 > I strongly discourage running these images in production.
 These are just for demo